Different TV Cables: 16 types of television cables we often use

 Component Cables

-A component cable is a 5-wire lead that supports the audio and video through separate channels.
+Component cables consist of a five-wire lead that transmits audio and video through separate channels.

 RCA Cables